lesp/PiconRobotFace/README.md

 - pixelTest.py  flashes all the attached neopixels from White to Off and back again
 - servoTest.py uses the arrow keys to move 2 servos (pan and tilt) and the G, H keys to move a third servo (grabber claw)

+Use the motorTest.py and sonarTest.py files to test that your motors and sensor are working.

+Full project instructions as available from [bigl.es](http://bigl.es)